 Research in the Cyberneum

-Prof. Bülthoff is now continuing his research activities on human perception & cognition in the Cyberneum.
-Here he uses the unique motion simulators that he has developed with his colleagues over the last ten years.
-The research focuses on the integration of information from the visual, haptic and balance senses and on the development of efficient algorithms for building assistant systems to help the aging society to cope with the challenges of the decline with age in perceptual and cognitive capabilities.
+The research in the Cyberneum focused on the integration of information from the visual, haptic and balance senses and on the development of efficient algorithms for building assistant systems to help the aging society to cope with the challenges of the decline with age in perceptual and cognitive capabilities.
+Unique motion simulators have therefore been developed and used.

-Traditional psychophysics methods are combined with the most up-to-date computer graphics and Virtual Reality systems to understand the “algorithms of perception”.
-Psychophysics addresses the mathematical description of associations between physical stimuli and the perceptions they trigger in humans.
-The use of computer simulations and realistic virtual environments to carry out psychophysical experiments maximizes the possibility of dynamic feedback and interactivity.
-At the same time, this approach allows complete control over all the aspects of the simulation to reach accurate conclusions about human perception.
+Traditional psychophysics methods were combined with the most up-to-date computer graphics and Virtual Reality systems to understand the “algorithms of perception”.
+Psychophysics addressed the mathematical description of associations between physical stimuli and the perceptions they trigger in humans.
+The use of computer simulations and realistic virtual environments to carry out psychophysical experiments maximized the possibility of dynamic feedback and interactivity.
+At the same time, this approach allowed complete control over all the aspects of the simulation to reach accurate conclusions about human perception.